raspbernetes/multi-arch-images/README.md

-# Istio ARM Docker Images
+# Armv7l Docker Images

-This repostiory is only used to store the unofficial istio docker images as ARM supported docker images are not currently provided.
+This repostiory is only used to store the unofficial docker images that will be compatible with armv7l architecture.
+Once there is official support from the upstream maintainers it is anticipated that these will become obsolete.